Thank you for reading our post, please rate this article at the end.

 - Solar charging panels

-- Blow drier for defrosting tanks and pipes
+- Blow dryer for defrosting tanks and pipes

 Double or triple-paned windows are windows that have small gaps between the panes.
 These gaps are usually filled with gas, which helps trap heat.
 This design helps keep the heat in and your RV warmer.

 Double or triple-pane windows also reduce heat transfer and condensation issues.
-If your RV has these features then that is great news.
+If your RV has these features, then that is excellent news.
 You can have these windows installed if your rig does not have them.
 Alternatively, there are several ways that you can create the same effect.
 You can use thick plastic films or Lexan on the outside of your windows.

 Add heat-shrink or plastic films on the inside too to reduce cold air filtration and heat loss.
 Invest in curtains that provide some insulation value as well.
 Polar fleece or quilted fabrics are great options.
 You can purchase them at fabric or retail stores.

 You can seal the curtains to the wall with fasteners such as Velcro to reduce air drafts.
-Ensure that you cover the windows that you are not using for light.
+Ensure that you cover the unused windows to prevent light from entering.
 You can use rigid foam insulation to seal these windows and reduce heat loss considerably.

 3. Will a Cold Weather Package Help When Storing the RV?

 Cold weather packages, also referred to as arctic or polar packages, are a great addition to your RV when you are storing it during cold weather.
-Arctic packages have a number of upgrades that will be vital during storage.
-Some of the upgrades include:
+Arctic packages have several upgrades that will be vital during storage.
+Some of the enhancements include:

 - Extra floor and roof insulation